Girlfriends (1978 film)

 Girlfriends is a 1978 American comedy drama film produced and directed by Claudia Weill and written by Vicki Polon.
 The film stars Melanie Mayron as Susan Weinblatt, a Jewish photographer who experiences loneliness once her roommate Anne (Anita Skinner) moves out of their apartment in New York City.
 It was the first American independent film to be funded with grants, but private investors helped complete the film.

 Although the film began shooting in November 1975, it took almost three years to complete because the initial budget of $80,000 ran out.
 After the film was picked up for distribution by Warner Bros., it was released on August 11, 1978.

+The film had won the People's Choice Award at the 3rd Toronto International Film Festival and was named one of the top 10 films of 1978 by National Board of Review.
 In 2019, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

 Photographer Susan Weinblatt supports herself by shooting baby pictures, weddings, and bar mitzvahs while she aims for an exhibit of her work in a gallery.
 She shares an apartment on Manhattan's Upper West Side with her best friend, Anne Munroe, an aspiring writer.

 After selling three of her pictures to a magazine, Susan thinks she has left the world of portraits and wedding photography behind her.
 However, her life begins to fall apart when Anne moves out and marries her boyfriend, Martin, and she struggles to sell her photographs.

 Susan develops a crush on Rabbi Gold, who works at the bar mitzvahs and weddings she photographs.
 The two kiss, but before they start an affair, she accidentally meets his wife and son, which puts a damper on their relationship.
+She also meets a free-spirited hitchhiker named Ceil and allows her to stay in her apartment for a while, before eventually asking her to leave.

 After scamming her way into a meeting with a gallery owner, Susan is recommended to another gallerist, and she is able to get her own show.
 She also gets a boyfriend, Eric, whom she met at a house party.
 She later fights with Anne as the latter is jealous of her independence while Susan resents Anne's marriage and child.
 Later, she fights with Eric over her insistence on maintaining her own apartment instead of moving in with him.

 At her gallery show, all of Susan's friends and family come to support her except for Anne, who Martin tells her has gone to the countryside alone in order to work.
 Susan goes to the countryside, and Anne apologizes for not attending her show and reveals that she had an abortion that morning, not wanting more children.
+Susan reveals that the reason she's hesitant to move in with Eric is because she's afraid of being left again.
 The two drink tequila shots and play games, but are interrupted by Martin's arrival.